absarrahman/EECS268-Lab-Notes/README.md

 3. Stage your changes
 4. Commit your changes

-## Side notes
+## Side note

 Please read the instructions.
-If you are not clear about the instructions, watch the video which is attached with the URL.
+If you are not clear about the instructions, watch [this video]()
+// TODO: Video not uploaded yet.
+Add video url